Broly157/auto.sh/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I wrote this Script for myself for my Recon, but then i thought as i learn from the community, so i should give back to community, to help beginner for starting in Infosec Community.
+I wrote this Script for myself for my Recon, but then i thought as i learn from the community, so i should give back to community, to help beginner who are starting in Infosec Community.

 I have just collected all the tool's that i found Best for doing the Recon Part of your Hunting.
 So that we can get some time to do some manual recon by our own.